Trag'Oul Corpse Explosion Necromancer BiS Gear, Gems, and Paragon Points

 Land of the Dead damage multiplication to your

-Skills page and the Desired stats and
+in the Skills page and the Desired stats

-Breakpoints section just below.
+and Breakpoints section just below.
 Pair it with

-Krysbin's Sentence for the
+Krysbin's Sentence for

-for hard CC, hence the rune
+bonus for hard CC, hence the rune

 Frozen Lands on LotD), and a